syncfusion-content/wpf-docs/wpf/CurrencyTextBox/Getting-Started.md

 You can set the Watermark for the CurrencyTextBox by using the WatermarkText property.
 To enable Watermark, you have to set the WatermarkTextIsVisible property to true.

-> Note: WatermarkText is visible only when the value is null.
+N> WatermarkText is visible only when the value is null.

 {% highlight xml %}